 - Request Information

 Designed to prepare mid-level faculty and administrators in community colleges in Ohio for senior-level positions.
 Applicants must be working at an Ohio public two-year college.
 The cohort will be limited to 15 members from a diverse mix of urban, suburban, and rural two-year colleges, and will begin in the fall semester of 2016.

-Courses will meet virtually six Wednesdays from 5 to 10 pm, and in-person at the Ohio Association of Community Colleges in Columbus one Saturday per month from 10 to 3 pm.
+Courses will meet virtually six Wednesdays from 5 to 10 pm, and in-person in Columbus one Saturday per month from 10 to 3 pm.
 All students are required to participate in two 2-week summer leadership academies -- one in the US, where we will spend one week in Washington, DC and one week in Columbus, OH learning about community college leadership and policy issues, and the other academy will be in China, where we will spend two weeks learning about higher vocational college leadership and policy issues.
 All students are also required to participate in an internship course, where members work in groups on a project supervised by a senior leader of an Ohio community college.

 - Currently employed at an Ohio two-year college.